tinode/chat/README.md

 	sub:  [ // array of objects, topic subscribers or user's subscriptions, optional {
       user: "usr2il9suCbuko", // string, ID of the user this subscription
-                            // describes, absent when querying 'me'
+                            // describes, absent when querying 'me'.
-	    online: "on", // string, current online status of the user with respect to
-					// the topic, i.e. if the user is listening to messages
       updated: "2015-10-24T10:26:09.716Z", // timestamp of the last change in the
                                            // subscription, present only for
                                            // requester's own subscriptions
       mode: "RWPSDO",  // string, user's access permission, equal to bitwise
-                       // AND (info.given & info.want)
+                       // (info.given AND info.want)
       read: 112, // integer, ID of the message user claims through {note} message
                  // to have read, optional
       recv: 315, // integer, like 'read', but received, optional